Deal yourself a winning hand from this full deck of Florida — 52 must-have experiences in the Sunshine State.

 The Castillo de San Marcos is the oldest masonry fort in the country and embodies the spirit of the early colonial era in America.
 Today, you can journey back in time when you step through the battlements and read about the epic battles and sieges that happened there, take a tour, view people in period garb giving weapons demonstrations or even pack a picnic lunch and nibble a sandwich beneath the fort's formidable walls.

 Climb a Lighthouse

 They gleam mysteriously from a distance, sturdy beacons of light hundreds of years old that tower along Florida’s Forgotten Coast.
 A series of four lighthouses mark the 90 miles from St. Marks to Cape San Blas, structures hundreds of years old.
-Take a drive and visit the St. Marks Lighthouse, the Crooked River Lighthouse, the Cape St. George Light and the Cape San Blas Lighthouse (which will eventually be relocated to the city of Port St. Joe).
+Take a drive and visit the St. Marks Lighthouse, the Crooked River Lighthouse, the Cape St. George Light and the Cape San Blas Lighthouse.
 Time your visit for a full moon night when you can climb to the top of all but the St. Marks lighthouse for a moonlit view of the Gulf.